justingolden21/tailwind-colors/README.md

 ### FAQ

-> My poster doesn't look right
+**My poster doesn't look right**

 Make sure you've enabled "Background graphics" in your print menu under "More settings."
 Also, be sure to print in color mode and disable "headers and footers."

+**Please add this feature / I have feedback / I'd like to contribute**

+Feel free to reach out to me at contact@justingolden.me

 ### Development